 The revenue forgone installment receivable represents the receivable associated with the RFA.
-The RFA authorized \$1.2 billion to be paid to us in 42 annual installment payments of \$29 million each year from 1994 through 2035 as reimbursement for below-cost postage offered to certain categories of mailers between 1991 and 1998.
+The RFA authorized \$1.2 billion to be paid to us in 42 annual installment payments of \$29 million each from 1994 through 2035 as reimbursement for below-cost postage offered to certain categories of mailers between 1991 and 1998.
 Although the RFA authorized the reimbursement, Congress must appropriate the \$29 million to us within the annual federal budget for us to receive funding.
 As of September 30, 2023, the past due installments unpaid by Congress was \$308 million.
+As of the date of this report, the 2024 Congressional appropriations bill has yet to be passed.

 We continue to include the total past due installments in each annual appropriations request to Congress.
 Although we have not consistently received the installment payments, the amounts are established by the RFA and, in any year, Congress could appropriate the full amount, including past-due installments.
-We believe that the amount remains fully collectible and therefore no reserve is necessary for the uncollected amounts due to the full faith and credit of the U.S. government.
+We believe that the amount remains fully collectible and no reserve is necessary for the uncollected amounts due to the full faith and credit of the U.S. government.
 For additional information on the revenue forgone installment receivable, see Part II, Item 8.
 Financial Statements and Supplementary Data, Notes to Financial Statements, Note 16 - Revenue Forgone in the 2023 Annual Report.